Speak to a qualified cancer nurse

 Kidney cancer is cancer that starts in the cells of the kidney.
-About 9 out of 10 kidney cancers are renal cell carcinoma (RCC), sometimes called renal adenocarcinoma.
-RCCs start in the cells lining small tubes in the kidney’s nephrons.
-The information on this website is about RCC.
+About 9 out of 10 kidney cancers are renal cell carcinoma (RCC), sometimes called renal cell adenocarcinoma.
+RCCs start in the cells lining tiny tubes in the kidney’s nephrons.
+The information on our website is about RCC.

-In the early stages of RCC the primary cancer forms a tumour that is confined to the kidney.
-Usually only a single kidney is affected, but in rare cases both kidneys can be affected.
-As the cancer grows, it can spread to areas near the kidney, such as the surrounding fatty tissue, veins, adrenal glands, ureters or the liver.
+In the early stages of RCC, the tumour is in the kidney only.
+Usually one kidney is affected, but in rare cases there is a tumour in both kidneys.
+As the cancer grows, it can spread to areas near the kidney, such as the surrounding fatty tissue, veins, adrenal glands, lymph nodes, ureters or the liver.
 It may also spread to other parts of the body, such as the lungs or bones.

 RCC is the most common type of kidney cancer, but there are other less common types:

 Urothelial carcinoma (or transitional cell carcinoma) – This can begin in the ureter or in the renal pelvis, where the kidney and ureter meet.
 Urothelial carcinoma of the kidney or ureter behaves and is treated like bladder cancer (another type of urothelial cancer), rather than like RCC.

 Wilms tumour (or nephroblastoma) – This type of kidney cancer is most common in younger children, but it is still rare.

 Secondary cancer – Very rarely, cancer can spread from the original (primary) cancer to the kidney.
 This is known as secondary cancer (metastasis).
 This secondary cancer is not kidney cancer and it behaves more like the original cancer.

 For more information, see our booklet on the primary cancer.